Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

 U.S. citizen visitors are granted 90 days of stay without a visa within a given six-month period.
 For stays longer than 90 days, you must obtain an extension from the Romanian Office for Immigration in the area of your residence.
 If you stay too long, you will need an exit visa.
 We do not recommend the practice of attempting to “extend” the 90-day period by traveling to another country for a short period and then returning to Romania.
 More people are being denied re-entry to Romania because the Romanian Government has been enforcing visa regulations more vigorously than in the past.
 For visits longer than 10 days, you must register your presence with the nearest Police Precinct.
 Visit the Embassy of Romania website for the most current visa information or contact the Romanian Embassy at 1607 23rd St. NW, Washington, D.C.
 20008, telephone number (202) 232-4747, or the Romanian Consulates in Los Angeles, Chicago, or New York.

-Foreigners are required to carry identification documents at all times.
+Foreigners are required to always carry identification documents.
 Americans who obtained a temporary or permanent stay permit must be able to present the document upon the request of any “competent authorities.”
 Foreigners who do not have a stay permit should present their passports.
 The Embassy recommends carrying a copy of the relevant document.

 U.S. Companies that require travel of foreign businesspersons to the United States should be advised that security evaluations are handled via an interagency process.
 Visa applicants should go to the following links: